 Think about it: with Cavill gone, the pressure to recreate the “stoic hero” of Seasons 1-3 is off.
 The audience expects a change.
 This gives the writers and Hemsworth a clean slate to embrace the more collaborative, vulnerable Geralt of the books.
 Furthermore, with a powerhouse like Laurence Fishburne joining as Regis, the dramatic weight isn’t solely on Geralt’s shoulders.
 This is an ensemble now, and that distributes the pressure.

-Witcher Season 4 Cast: What to Watch For in Liam Hemsworth’s Performance
+What Worked in Liam Hemsworth’s Performance

 Why Liam Hemsworth Witcher Season 4 Could Surprise Skeptics